-Below are returns from a $250,000 CD I invested in six years ago.
-The CD is now worth $67,000 more at $317,687.
-Each month it provides risk free income of over $1,000 a month.
+Below are returns from a $250,000 CD I invested in in 2010.
+The CD returned close to $80,000 before it matured, providing risk free income of over $1,000 a month.

 Could I have made more if I dumped the $250,000 into the S&P 500?
-Indeed I could have because the S&P 500 is up about 65% since (~$412,000 vs $317,687).
+Indeed I could have because the S&P 500 was up about 60% since (~$400,000 vs $323,000).
 But hindsight is always perfect.

 But don't feel sorry for me just yet because I followed my investing game plan and invested more in the S&P 500 in 2010.
-Further, there was a priceless feeling that no matter what happened in the markets or to my risky finance job, I would come out seven years later with over $330,000.
+Further, there was a priceless feeling that no matter what happened in the markets or to my risky finance job, I would come out seven years later with over $323,000.

 If you haven't reviewed your net worth and allocated at least 10% of your net worth in risk-free assets like CDs, I highly encourage you to do so.
 Continue to also follow a disciplined investing game plan of dollar cost averaging into the market because there will inevitably be a recovery.
 You'll worry less about your future, make better financial decisions, and be much happier in the process.